co1emi11er2/AISCSteel.jl/docs/src/WShape Example.md

 Before constructing, import the `AISCSteel` package.
 Also import the `StructuralUnits` package since we will use it later on.

 ```@example wshape
-using Revise # this is for Handcalcs.jl to work properly
 using StructuralUnits
 import AISCSteel
 import AISCSteel.Shapes.IShapes.RolledIShapes as ris